CommonLII Home | Databases | WorldLII | Search | Feedback

 [10][3.
 Establishment of Family Courts.- (1) Government shall establish one or more Family Courts in each District or at such other place or places as it may deem necessary and appoint a Judge for each of such Court:

-Provided that at least one Family Court in each District, shall be presided over by a woman Judge to be appointed within a period of six months or within such period as the Federal Government may, on the request of Provincial Government, extend.
+Provided that at least one Family Court in each District, shall be presided over by a woman Judge to be appointed within a period of six months or within such period as the [11][Government may extend].

 [13][4.
 Qualifications of Judge.- No person shall be appointed as a Judge of a Family Court unless he is or has been [14][or is qualified to be appointed as] a District Judge, an Additional District Judge, [15][a Civil Judge or a Qazi appointed under the Dastur-ul-Amal Diwani, Riasat Kalat].

-5. Jurisdiction.— Subject to the provisions of the Muslim Family Laws Ordinance, 1961, and the Conciliation Courts Ordinance, 1961, the Family Courts shall have exclusive jurisdiction to entertain, hear and adjudicate upon matters specified in the Schedule.
+5. Jurisdiction.- [16][1] Subject to the provisions of the Muslim Family Laws Ordinance, 1961, and the Conciliation Courts Ordinance, 1961, the Family Courts shall have exclusive jurisdiction to entertain, hear and adjudicate upon matters specified in [17][Part I of the Schedule].

 6. Place of sittings.- Subject to any general or special orders of Government in this behalf a Family Court shall hold its sittings at such place or places within [20][the District or area for which it is established] as may be specified by the District Judge.